magicus/magicus.github.io/_posts/2010-11-16-airvideo-on-ubuntu-1010-maverick.md

 subtitles.encoding = windows-1250<br />
 subtitles.font = Verdana<br />
 folders = Movies:/path/to/my/Movies,MoreMovies:/path/to/more/Movies`
-    Replace the value for &#8220;folders&#8221; with something that match your system.
+    Replace the value for "folders" with something that match your system.
   6. Now you can start the server by:
     `java -jar /usr/local/lib/airvideo/AirVideoServerLinux.jar /usr/local/etc/airvideo.properties`
   7. As a bonus, to get autodiscovery to work, add a file /etc/avahi/services/airvideo.service containing:`<br />